-Testifying School is designed for commissioned examiners who are scheduled to testify or are likely to testify in the near future.
+Testifying School is primarily designed for commissioned examiners who are scheduled to testify or are likely to testify in the near future.
 It is not an automatic follow-up to the FFIEC Financial Crimes Seminar.
 Testifying School is intended as a supplement to preparation provided by agency attorneys.
-Only examiners who expect to testify are encouraged to apply.
-Exceptions must be nominee's reviewed by the training department.
+While examiners who are scheduled to testify will be given priority, those who conduct investigations or supervise or direct those who conduct investigations would also benefit from attending this course and are encouraged to apply.
+Priority will be assigned by the nominee's training department.

-Testifying School is a 3 1/2 day course.
+Testifying School is a 3 1⁄2 day course.
 It begins Tuesday at 9:00 a.m. and ends Friday at 12:00 noon.
 The normal class day is 8 hours.

 The FFIEC will mail the course materials containing the case study and documentation to each participant approximately ten weeks prior to the beginning of the course.
 Each attendee is expected to have a very good working knowledge of the case study in order to fully participate in the mock deposition and mock testimony.
 Participants who do not have a good working knowledge of the case prior to the course should not attend.
-The case study requires approximately six to ten hours of study time.
+The case study requires approximately 12 hours of study time.

 Topics may vary somewhat from session to session.
-It is, however, expected that the following topics will be covered
+It is, however, expected that the following topics will be covered:

 - testifying in court

 - testifying in depositions

 - cross examination of a financial expert

-- role of corroborative documentation in litigation
+- role of corroborative documentation in compliance and litigation

 - a judicial perspective